 About

-A key element of Malta Festival is its socially engaged and inclusive character.
-The festival is not confined to closed stages – it spills out into streets, squares, and public spaces, engaging a broad audience and transforming the city into a dynamic artistic stage.
-Malta Festival is also a space for reflection on contemporary issues – from environmental concerns to social and political topics – often considered in a global context.
-The festival consistently champions diversity and promotes values such as community, equality, intercultural dialogue, and freedom of expression.
+A key aspect of Malta Festival is its strong social and inclusive character.
+The festival is not confined to closed venues.
+It enters streets, squares, and public spaces, engaging a broad audience and transforming the city into a dynamic artistic stage.

 To love!